 Mission & Vision

-Our mission: To provide the highest quality of care to older adults while training healthcare professionals.
+Our mission: To provide the highest quality of care to older adults in our community while training future healthcare professionals in that standard of excellence.

-Our vision: For today’s students, residents, and fellows to become tomorrow’s leaders in caring for the elderly.
+Our vision: For today’s students, residents, and fellows to become tomorrow’s leaders in specialized care for the elderly.

-The Geriatric Medicine Fellowship Program offered by the Wright State University Boonshoft School of Medicine Department of Geriatrics is uniquely structured to allow the fellow to guide his/her training.
-Our one-year fellowship is comprised of 13 block rotations (four weeks each) with rotations in Hospital Consult Service, Hospice/Palliative Care, Physical Medicine and Rehabilitation, Long Term Care/Medical Direction, Neurology, Women’s Health, Geriatric Psychiatry and Elective/Research.
+The Geriatric Medicine Fellowship Program offered by the Wright State University Boonshoft School of Medicine Department of Geriatrics is uniquely structured to maximize individualized and one on one educational opportunities, while encouraging fellows to guide the training experience to meet their future practice goals.
+Our one-year fellowship is comprised of 13 block rotations (four weeks each) with rotations in Hospice/Palliative Care, Physical Medicine and Rehabilitation, Long Term Care/Medical Direction, Neurology, Women’s Health, Geriatric Psychiatry and Elective/Research.
 From these rotations, fellows can identify specific areas where they would like to concentrate additional time.
-In addition to these core rotations, longitudinal care in skilled nursing facilities, home visits and ambulatory outpatient service are built into the weekly schedule.
-Our main training sites are Miami Valley Hospital, Hospice of Dayton, the Dayton VA Medical Center and the Miami Valley Hospital South.
+In addition to these core rotations, longitudinal care in skilled nursing facilities, home visits, outpatient clinic, and Senior Assessment Geriatric Evaluations, are built into the weekly schedule.
+Our main training sites are Miami Valley Hospital, Hospice of Dayton, and the Dayton VA Medical Center.

 The WSU Department of Geriatrics leads a dynamic and forward thinking interdisciplinary team of clinicians and affiliated professionals with diverse expertise in the care of older adults.
 This team consists of geriatricians, residents, nurse practitioners, community health and social workers, researchers, pharmacists and community organization leaders from the local Alzheimer’s Association, Adult Protective Services and the Area Agency on Aging.
 The team meets on a weekly basis in addition to regular didactics sessions, and provides the geriatric fellow an outstanding opportunity to learn from this vast wealth of experience and dedication.